-The Company incurred \$240.8 million of costs for capital expenditures and anticipates investing up to approximately \$300 million in capital expenditures in 1998.
+The Company incurred \$240.8 million of costs for capital expenditures during the nine months ended September 30, 1998 and anticipates investing up to approximately \$300 million in capital expenditures in 1998.
 Such capital expenditures are primarily associated with the development of integrated corporate relocation business systems in accordance with the merger plan developed upon the PHH merger date, mortgage services office and system additions to support the rapid growth in origination volume and the consolidation of internationally-based call centers.